kjs29/demystify-elliott-wave-theory/README.md

   - After iterating through all pairs, print the count of success waves, failure waves, and uncounted waves.
   ```

+### Explanation On Why Searching From `low2_index + 2`

+- The wave detection algorithm identifies waves using pairs of two unique, increasing local low values.

+  When using local low values, it calls for the next candle to low price that is higher than the current local lows.

+  Whether the next candle's low is higher than current candle's low or not cannot be determined until the next candle is completed.
+[2](#why_low2_plus_2)

+  For this reason, the algorithm begins searching from `low2_index + 2` to avoid look-ahead bias.

+  Often, there are candles at `low2_index + 1` for which high already exceeds high1.
+These outcomes are included in uncounted waves and excluded from the total observations.

+### Uncounted Waves

+Although there is sufficient evidence (the presence of two unique increasing local lows) to detect a new wave, some waves are still not counted towards the total observation under one of the following conditions.

+1. When the immediate candle after low2 exceeds high1.

+2. When the price remains within the range of (low1 and high1).

 ### Calculating Fibonacci retracement levels

 - **Calculation:**